 Best for: shakes, smoothies, cereal, cooking

 Elmhurst is a plant milk company started by Henery Schwartz, a man from a family that had been in the dairy business for generations.
-After selling dairy for many years, he switched to plant milk, partnering with Dr. Cheryl Mitchell, a plant food scientist, to produce milk using a technique called HydroRelease minimal food processing.
-This resulted in a new line of non-dairy milks.
+After selling milk from dairy cows for many years, he switched to plant milk, partnering with Dr. Cheryl Mitchell, a plant food scientist, to produce milk using a technique called HydroRelease minimal food processing.
+This resulted in a new line of non-dairy milk.

 Best for: smoothies, shakes, and regular drinking